BLavery/PiBlynk/README.md

 The folder PiBlynk holds the library code.
 You should have (or create) an **images** folder parallel to PiBlynk if you are going to use the camera example.

 Load any example file into geany.
-Click Build/SetBuild Commands and check that the execute command is set to  **python %f** or preferably **python3 %f**
+Click Build/Set Build Commands and check that the execute command is set to  **python %f** or preferably **python3 %f**

 Click the **Run or View Current File** icon to execute your example, and to connect to the blynk server.